 make a sizeable contribution to total intake.

-CKD cats may need more fluid because they lose more through the increased
+CKD cats tend to need more fluids because of what they lose through the

 Some people give their cat bottled water.